My name is Zehra Aksu.

 And finally, I think it’s also important to point out that just because we work in male-dominated department, we don’t have to be void of any femininity.
 After a long day in the engine room, after oil changes, sea strainer cleaning and being in overalls all day, I still love to dress up, put on my make up and go out in my high heels.
 That’s not saying female engineers and captains should feel the need to dress up, but more that your on-board department shouldn’t need to affect what you like to do outside of work.

-Find more on women's stories of a career in the engine room in Issue 82 of The Crew Report.
+Find more on women's stories of a career in the engine room, from Joe Hodgson of engineer-recruitment specialist J4Crew, in Issue 82 of The Crew Report.
 Sign up to receive your complimentary copy here.